cyberbotics/webots/docs/discord/technical-questions-2021.md

 I can literally delete the code and save it and press run and it will do the exact same thing

 ##### Luftwaffel [Moderator] 07/04/2021 02:07:54
-`@Burningice` can you share your controller?
+`@GKiggz` can you share your controller?
 I can take a look

 Ohh.. from what you are saying, you are not actually editing the controller